-ABSTRACT.
-The productivity of (human) information processing as an economic activity is a question that is raising some interest.
-Using Marschak's evaluation framework, Radner and Stiglitz have shown that, under certain conditions, the production function of this activity has increasing marginal returns in its initial stage.
-This paper shows that, under slightly different conditions, this information processing function has repeated convexities with ongoing processing activity.
-Even for smooth changes in the signals' likelihoods, the function is only piecewise smooth with non-differentiable convexities at points of conditional changes of action.
-For linear likelihood functions the processing value proves to be piecewise linear with convexities at these levels.
+The productivity of (human) information processing as an economic activity is a question raising some interest.
+Using Marschak's evaluation framework, Radner and Stiglitz have shown that under certain conditions the production function of this activity has increasing marginal returns in the beginning.
+This paper shows that under slightly different conditions this information processing function has repeated convexities with ongoing processing activity.
+Even for smooth changes in the signals' likelihoods, the function is only piecewise smooth with indifferentiable convexities at conditional changes of action.
+For linear likelihood functions the processing value shows to be piecewise linear with convexities at these levels.